matteodegobbi/vault/InferentialStatistics/exercises/Exercises l5-l6.md

 (c) The likelihood ratio test statistic is $\lambda(\pmb x)=\frac{L(\theta_{0})}{L(\hat\theta)}=\frac{L(\theta_{0})}{4.42\cdot 10^{-43}}$
 $R_{\alpha}(\theta_{0})=\{\pmb x: -2\log(\lambda(\pmb x))>\chi_{1,1-\alpha}^{2} \}$

-We can compute $-2\log(\lambda(\pmb x))$ and $\chi_{1,1-\alpha}^{2}$ and plot them, then we take the values of $\theta$ for which the sample is in the acceptance region, this is done with the following R script:
+We can use this region because the shipment is made of a very large number of items (asymptotic approximation) We can compute $-2\log(\lambda(\pmb x))$ and $\chi_{1,1-\alpha}^{2}$ and plot them, then we take the values of $\theta$ for which the sample is in the acceptance region, this is done with the following R script:

 ```